How to Restart Your Career After Taking Time Off

-1. Get involved in something while you’re at home
+1. Get involved in something outside the home

 In 2006, I opened a children’s consignment store with a friend.
-My friend had retail experience while I set up the partnership agreement, negotiated the lease and took care of the legal aspects of the business.
-It was a good match —I ended up having three kids and brought them to the store to an area in the back where kids could play.
-It accommodated all of our needs, which was exactly what I needed then.
+My friend brought retail experience, while I was able to take care of the legal aspects of the business like setting up the partnership agreement and negotiating the lease.
+It was a good match and accommodated everyone’s needs—I brought my kids to a play area in the back of the store.

 My story was about branching out, trying new things and succeeding.
-I opened a consignment store without any retail experience.
-I wrote grants and helped a nonprofit fundraise for their annual symposium—none of which I had ever done before.
+In addition to opening a store, I wrote grants and helped a nonprofit fundraise for its annual symposium—none of which I had ever done before.
 But I knew I could be an asset and welcomed the challenge of learning something new.

-When I started my fellowship in the JPMorgan Chase ReEntry Program, I scheduled weekly meetings with my boss.
-This way, there were no surprises about my performance, and I quickly learned how to improve my work and meet the expectations of my manager.
-Those meetings, while not required, helped me to develop a great working relationship with my manager, allowed weekly feedback sessions and allotted me an uninterrupted scheduled time to talk to my manager about anything.
-I’m pretty sure those meetings helped me land the full-time position I’m in currently.
+When I started my fellowship in JPMorgan Chase’s ReEntry Program, I scheduled weekly meetings with my boss.
+I quickly learned how to improve my work and meet my manager’s expectations, so there were no surprises when it came time for performance reviews.
+Those meetings, while not required, allotted me an uninterrupted, scheduled feedback session every week.
+They also allowed us to develop a better working relationship—and I’m pretty sure they helped me land the position I’m in now.

-Having a network of supportive family and friends is invaluable.
-My transition back to work wouldn’t have been possible without the help of my mom, who has taken on the responsibilities I can no longer fully manage now that I am back to full-time work.
-She has been invaluable with meal preparations, school and activity pick-ups and drop-offs and filling in when I am tied up at the office.
+Having a network of supportive family and friends is essential.
+My transition back to work wouldn’t have been possible without the help of my mom, who has taken on responsibilities I can no longer fully manage.
+She has been invaluable with meal preparations, school and activity pick-ups and drop-offs, and filling in when I am tied up at the office.

 5. Find a mentor

 My mentor, a female colleague at JPMorgan Chase, is one of my greatest assets.
-As part of the company’s ReEntry Program, each participant is assigned a mentor.
-While her responsibility was to serve as a resource during my fellowship, she instantly became my confidant, friend and resourceful colleague.
+She was initially assigned to me during my fellowship in the company’s ReEntry Program, and quickly became a confidant, friend and vital resource.
 She helped me navigate the company, answered questions that I was reluctant to ask my manager, and offered an honest opinion about my work product.
 Even though I’m no longer in the program, she continues to be a great sounding board for me.
-You’ll recognize a good prospect for a mentor, whether assigned or informally chosen, as someone with whom you connect personally, who is eager to help and who has your best interest in mind.
+You’ll recognize a good prospect for a mentor, whether assigned or informally chosen, as someone with whom you connect personally, who is eager to help and who has your best interests in mind.

-When I returned back to full-time work I immediately realized that it was almost impossible to be that super-mom, super-employee, super-wife and super-friend, all at the same time.
-That level of perfection is not possible and I just had to let those ideas go.
-I had to learn what was most important at a given time and learn not to sweat the small stuff.
-Perfection is not possible, but the chance to develop all parts of myself—the professional self, the parenting self, the friend self and my spouse self – is what is important to me.
-Developing all of these together – is the real me.
-Now, I recognize that it is not easy, but I embrace my situation and feel blessed and fortunate to have an incredible family, great friends, supportive colleagues and the opportunity to return back into the workforce at such great company.
+When I returned to full-time work, I immediately realized that it was almost impossible to be a super-mom, super-employee, super-wife and super-friend, all at once.
+I had to learn what matters most at a given time, and give up on notions of perfection.
+It was a chance to develop all parts of myself—the parenting self, the professional self, the spouse self, and the friend self.
+Now, I recognize that it is not easy, but I embrace my situation and feel blessed and fortunate to have an incredible family and friends, supportive colleagues and the opportunity to return to the workforce at such a great company.
 Sweating the small stuff is not important.

-About the author: Keita Young is a Vice President and Program Manager for the Advancing Black Leaders Strategy at JPMorgan Chase & Co.
+About the author: Keita Young is Vice President of Outside Counsel Management and formerly Advancing Black Leaders Strategy Program Manager at JPMorgan Chase & Co.
 She joined the company through the Legal ReEntry Program in September 2014 as Assistant General Counsel in the Consumer & Community Banking legal department.
 Keita is a graduate of the University of Pennsylvania Law School (J.D.) and Spelman College (B.A., cum laude, Political Science).
 Her prior legal experience includes Senior Associate in the Employment/Labor Section at Greenbaum, Rowe, Smith in Woodbridge, New Jersey and Associate in the Litigation Department at Hoyle Morris & Kerr, in Philadelphia, Pennsylvania.
 Before joining JPMorgan Chase, Keita was also a resource development consultant for Black Alliance for Educational Options.

 Read how other leading voices are championing a more inclusive workplace.